Become a Personal Support Worker through your local school board.

 Enter your postal code on the map above.
 When you find the program that is close to you, click on the school link for more details or contact them directly with the info provided.

-The Ontario Government is funding program costs and offering a stipend (payment) for work placements when students register before March 2022.
-When this offer is over in 2022, most program fees will still be less than $2,000.
+The Ontario Government is funding program costs and offering a stipend (payment) for work placements when students start a program before March 2023.
+If this offer ends in 2023, most program fees will still be less than $2,000.
 School board PSW programs are much more affordable than programs at public or private colleges.